Integralist/integralist.co.uk/content/posts/rate-limiting-at-the-cdn-edge.md

 Rate Limiting is a technique used to control the rate of requests received.

-It exists to help a online services to stay up and running even when clients of the service are issuing lots of requests.
+It exists to help online services to stay up and running even when clients of the service are issuing lots of requests.

 Think of an API such as the [GitHub API](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
 If they didn't rate limit their clients, then it's very possible a single client could consume most of their resources (either accidentally or intentionally, i.e. a "bad actor").